MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/no-build-step.md

 ---
-title: Frontend compilation
+title: No build step
-description: Add Vue.js to your frontend - no CLI or build step needed
+description: How to add Vue.js to your frontend - no Vue CLI or build step needed
 ---

 {% raw %}